LudovicGouverneur/function_Anonymous/README.md

 The goal is understanding :
   * A - function hoisting :
     * only named function are hoisted
-    * anonymous function are not hoisted
+    * anonymous fnction are not hoisted
   * Scope :
     * var has function scope
         * Variables are defined in the scope wgere they are used.